aws-cloudformation/aws-cloudformation-templates/CloudFormation/StackSets/README.md

 ## Prerequisites

 You should have an AWS Organization structure set up with a primary management account and several accounts under management.
-(ALthough not necessary for this solutions, in general it is highly recommended to set up your organization with [AWS Control Tower](https://aws.amazon.com/controltower/), or to migrate to Control Tower if you set up your landing zone manually.)
+(Although not necessary for this solutions, in general it is highly recommended to set up your organization with [AWS Control Tower](https://aws.amazon.com/controltower/), or to migrate to Control Tower if you set up your landing zone manually.)